 The trend, for events in particular, is moving to cloud storage options like Dropbox, Google Drive & Shoflo that can replace that $2,0003 a year file cabinet by allowing team collaboration and continuous updating.
 By focusing on running a sustainable event, Oracle was able to save $858,6384 in costs on a recent event.
 For the 2010 International AIDS Conference, the organizers were able to save $53,0005 by not printing programs & more.

 In the production & event planning side of events, you’re guaranteed to find a range of documents including scripts, cue sheets, schedules, agendas, photos, show flows and more–most of which will need to be printed and distributed multiple times to every crew member.
-Shoflo, a cloud based tool for event planners, keeps event schedules & run downs updated across multiple devices.
+Shoflo is a cloud based, event production software for event planners.
+The software keeps event schedules & run downs updated across multiple devices.
 With the frequency of last second changes on show site, Shoflo helps teams reduce billable hours while reducing paper waste.

 Even if you only revise each show once per event, around 1 ream of paper (500 sheets6) will have been printed for the run of shows alone (not including schedules, agendas, and supporting documents.)
 Perform 16 events a year, and one tree will have been used in creating the supporting documents for your productions.

 As the event industry continues moving towards cloud collaboration services like Dropbox & Shoflo, we will see not only the paper waste shrink… but wasted man hours as well.